-The assessment of the seasonal ecological quality of these open waters was doing taking account the seasonal mean values of their pH, salinity, conductivity, transparency and, dissolved oxygen and TOC contents.
+The assessment of the seasonal ecological quality of these open waters was doing done taking into account the seasonal mean values of their pH, salinity, conductivity, transparency, and, dissolved oxygen, and TOC contents.
 For this purpose, SEQ-Eau (version 2) [9] was used.